Jsos17/CalculatorApp/dokumentointi/arkkitehtuuri.md

 The ExpressionMemory class stores recently used expressions during the execution of the program, while ExpressionDao offers database functionality, and thus long-term storage for expressions.

-MAthDatabase provides a database connection and Expression class provides a Java encapsulation for the expressions stored in the SQL Expression table.
+MathDatabase provides a database connection and Expression class provides a Java encapsulation for the expressions stored in the SQL Expression table.

 **Package diagram**